-Specifically, I’ll cover how to wind the bobbin on a heavy-duty sewing machine, how to insert the bobbin, how to thread the upper thread, how to use the optional automatic needle threader, and how to raise the bobbin thread.
+Specifically, I’ll cover Singer heavy-duty bobbin threading, how to insert the bobbin, how to thread the upper thread, how to use the optional automatic needle threader, and how to raise the bobbin thread.

 So, let’s get going!